CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 * **Content availability** indicates which tiles have associated content resources
 * **Child subtree availability** indicates what subtrees are reachable from this subtree

 Each type of availability is represented as a separate bitstream.
 Each bitstream is a 1D array where each element represents a node in the quadtree or octree.
-A 1 bit indicates that the tile/content/child subtree is available, while a 0 bit indicates that the tile/content/child subtree is unavailable.
+A 1 bit indicates that the element is available, while a 0 bit indicates that the element is unavailable.
 Alternatively, if all the bits in a bitstream are the same, a single constant value can be used instead.

 To form the 1D bitstream, the tiles are ordered with the following rules: